Hottest offers bonus

 At the onset of 2023, Finland implemented payment blocks targeting gambling to combat a significant black market, which constitutes up to half of all gambling activities in the country.

-This isn’t the first time Betsson has encountered challenges in a monopoly market; Norway presented a similar situation in 2021.
+This isn’t the first time Betsson casino has encountered challenges in a monopoly market; Norway presented a similar situation in 2021.
 Furthermore, the company faced obstacles entering the regulated Netherlands iGaming market during the same year.

 In 2021, Betsson joined several other prominent brands in withdrawing from the Dutch market due to a last-minute amendment to the Remote Gambling Act.